 FAQ

 What kind of power adapter do I use?
-How do I turn on Sprout?

 What type of seeds can Seed Starter products germinate?

-Where can I get more cotton pads?
+Where can I get cotton pads?

 Pro Shot Products 300 Count